prim011/CPP-Examples/hmac/README.md

 This is just to illustrate the mechanism; in real life, keys are unlikely to be stored as clearly and plainly as in this example.
 They normally require hardware support, such as Hardware Security Modules (HSM).

 Nevertheless, special attention has been given not to share the value contained in the varaible `key` publicly outside the class.
 The use of `getKey()` member function is only private, so it can not be publically used.
 This approach has had some bearing on how the software has been organized and architected.
-In particular one public member fuction has been defined each time a new Node in the tree is created to commission the nodes itself without exposing the key value.
+In particular one public member fuction has been called each time a new Node in the tree is created to commission the nodes itself without exposing the key value.

 	 NodeCell<I,S>* commissionObject (I i, pS &obj) {
 	   NodeCell<I,S> *p= new NodeCell<I,S> (getKey(), i, obj);